kode30/SEBC/enterprise/labs/4_API_upgrade_calls.md

+# Upgrade Cloudera Manager

-# Upgrade to the latest C5.9 release
+## Upgrade to the latest C5.9 release

 Back up the following directories on the Cloudera Manager server host:
 /etc/cloudera-scm-server